 Your children listed on your approved Form I-360, may also apply for work authorization.
 For more information on working in the United States, visit our Working in the U.S. page.

 Permanent Residence (Green Card)

 If you have an approved Form I-360, you may be eligible to file for a green card.
-Your children listed on your approved Form I-360 may also be eligible to apply for a green card.
-For information about filing for a green card, see the Immigration Options for Victims of Crimes Brochure.
+If you are a self-petitioning spouse or child, your children listed on your approved Form I-360 may also be eligible to apply for a green card.
+For information about filing for a green card, see the Immigration Options for Victims of Crimes Brochure

 Other USCIS Links